What Happens When You Stop Smoking?

 The journey to stop smoking can sometimes feel difficult, especially when you experience those intense nicotine withdrawals.
-But the benefits you experience when you stop smoking are so worth it!
+But the benefits you experience when you stop smoking are so worth it—and you’ll start to feel better just 20 minutes after putting your last cigarette down.
 From saving money, to lowering your risk of serious illness, deciding to stop smoking can have positive effects throughout many areas of your life.

 If you’re looking for a little help on your quitting journey, Nicorette Coated Nicotine Lozenges have your back every step of the way!
-The only FDA-approved coated lozenge, Nicorette lozenges help with those nicotine withdrawal symptoms (that may start up after you decide to quit) by providing lasting craving relief even after they dissolve.
+The National Cancer Institute recommends nicotine gum and lozenges as a treatment to help you kick cigarettes to the curb.2 An FDA-approved coated lozenge, Nicorette lozenges help with those nicotine withdrawal symptoms that may start up after you decide to quit, by providing lasting craving relief even after they dissolve.

 Once you finally make the leap to living a smoke-free life, you’ll have a lot of things to look forward to.
-Here are just a few positive answers to the question: What happens when you stop smoking?
+Discover the positive answers to the question of what happens when you stop smoking.